-Key audit matter

-Assessment of carrying value of goodwill as per Ind AS 36 (refer Note 3 of the group reporting package)

-Industrial Air compressors Pty Limited in its consolidated financial Statement, has a goodwill balance of AUD 4.96 million as at March 31, 2022 relating to acquisition of F.R.
+Key audit matter How our audit addressed the key audit matter Assessment of carrying value of goodwill as per Ind AS 36 (refer Note 3 of the group reporting package) Our audit procedures in relation to the assessment carrying value of goodwill included the following: Industrial Air compressors Pty Limited in its consolidated • Understood and performed procedures to asse financial Statement, has a goodwill balance of AUD 4.96 million as at March 31, 2022 relating to acquisition of F.R.
 Pulford & Sons and its subsidiary Advanced Air Compressors Pty Ltd. For the year ended March 31, 2022, the management performed an assessment of the carrying value of goodwill as required under Ind AS 36 by:

-- a.
-Calculating the recoverable amount for the cash generating unit (CGU) to which the goodwill has been allocated using a discounted cash flow model (DCF); and - b.
+- Calculating the recoverable amount for the cash generating unit (CGU) to which the goodwill has been allocated using a discounted cash flow model (DCF); and - b.
 Comparing the recoverable amount of the respective carrying amount of assets and liabilities.